AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * it is an assignment statement whose target is a ghost variable; or

-   * it is a pragma which encloses a name denoting a ghost entity.
+   * it is a pragma which encloses a name denoting a ghost entity or which specifies an aspect of a ghost entity.

-.. _tu-nt-ghost_entities-05:
+.. _tu-nt-ghost_entities-04:

-5. If the Ghost assertion policy in effect at the point of a ghost statement or the declaration of a ghost entity is Ignore, then the elaboration of that construct (at run time) has no effect, other Ada or |SPARK| rules notwithstanding.
+4. If the Ghost assertion policy in effect at the point of a ghost statement or the declaration of a ghost entity is Ignore, then the elaboration of that construct (at run time) has no effect, other Ada or |SPARK| rules notwithstanding.
 Similarly, the elaboration